hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - option to the client for remediation and requires the remediation within a certain timeframe: <span style="color: #bb6600;">Mandatory</span>

 - Identity Service Engine (ISE) - Endpoint Profiling
+  - Endpoint Admission Control (EAC): access methods for authentication and authorization
+    - 802.1X port-based Authentication
+    - MAC Authentication Bypass (MAB)
+    - Web Authentication (WebAuth)
   - <span style="color: #bb6600;">endpoint profiling policy</span>
     - determine the <span style="color: #bb6600;">type of device or endpoint</span> connecting to the network
     - using DHCP, SNMP, Span, NetFlow, HTTP, RADIUS, DNS, or NMAP scans to collect as much metadata as possible to learn the <span style="color: #bb6600;">device fingerprint</span>